 property

 In each case, they must meet certain requirements and produce a lease termination notice in order to move out without any further responsibilities in regards to rent payment.
-Otherwise, you may need to acquire legal services to help take your tenant to eviction court.
+The notice period depends on the length of tenancy, such as whether they're month to month tenants, or if they have a fixed term lease.

 5. Security Deposits